-ISRO plans to launch mission to Venus in December 2024
+ISRO plans mission to Venus in December 2024

 “Goal is to review what unique additional knowledge observation can be done and see that we are not repeating what all has already been done,” he said.
 “Repeating some of them is not a crime, but if we bring uniqueness, it will have an impact globally.
 It will be hailed only if it is unique, just like Chandrayaan and the Mars mission.”

-One of the instruments the space agency is planning to use on the spacecraft is a high resolution synthetic aperture radar that would examine the Venus’ surface, despite the clouds around the planet, which lowers visibility.
+One of the instruments the space agency is planning to use on the spacecraft is a high resolution synthetic aperture radar that would examine Venus’ surface, despite the clouds around the planet, which lowers visibility.

 “No prior observation of the sub-surface of Venus has been done,” said T Maria Antonita, the Space Science Programme Officer of ISRO.
 “So, we will be flying the sub-surface radar for the first time.
 It will penetrate the sub-surface of Venus up to a few hundred meters.”